 Step 4: Add bread cubes, sausage mixture, melted butter, and broth to a large bowl and toss to coat.
 Place the gluten free sausage stuffing mixture into a baking dish and bake for 25-30 minutes.

 Here are my best tips for this delicious traditional gluten free stuffing recipe.
-Feel free to comment with any questions below and I will be happy to respond and answer them.
+Feel free to comment with any questions below; I will happily respond and answer them.

-You can easily swap out the chicken sausage for pork sausage if you prefer.
-Because pork sausage is fattier, make sure to drain off some of the grease before adding to the bread cubes.
+If you prefer, you can easily swap out the chicken sausage for pork sausage.
+Because pork sausage is fattier, make sure to drain off some of the grease before adding it to the bread cubes.

 You can definitely make this vegan by using vegan butter, vegetable broth, and optional meat-free sausage.